 T+1 Frequently Asked Questions (FAQs)

-Here you will find the questions and answers developed for the possible move from a T+2 to a T+1 securities settlement cycle.
+Here you will find the questions and answers developed for the possible move from a T+2 to a T+1 securities settlement cycle, with more recent FAQs added at the top.
 A good number of the CCMA’s T+3-to-T+2 FAQs may also be useful at some point.

 Please also check out U.S. T+1 FAQs including the following: